-In addition, having this business model for something so delicate as insurance and wealth management could directly harm clients, specifically by potentially not having adequately trained advisors that have your best interests at heart.
+In addition, having this business model for something so delicate as insurance coverage and wealth management could directly harm clients, specifically by potentially not having adequately trained advisors that have your best interests at heart.

 All in all, my feelings regarding MLMs are not very positive, especially for financial products.

 Here are some alternatives to Greatway Financial, whether you were considering it for its products or getting on board as an advisor.

 If you are looking for insurance products, you can check out other private organizations that have great options out there.
 For instance, I have reviewed the likes of PolicyMe and PolicyAdvisor, Sun Life, Square One, and Emma Insurance before.

 You can also check out this post for my picks for the seven best life insurance companies in Canada.

 If you want to get financial advice, a fee-based advisor might be the best way to go.
 They are not swayed by commissions, and they may be able to give you impartial advice on what may best suit your needs or even give you a second opinion on Greatway Financial’s products.

 In terms of becoming an advisor with Greatway, whether it is to find a full-time living in it or just making extra income, there are also endless other options out there.
 Check out these lists for ideas:

 While Greatway Financial may not be a scam, I would strongly recommend doing extensive research before buying any products or working for them.